-Kerala is known as, Gods Own Country, for its breath-taking beauty and the city of Kochi lies on the South West Coast overlooking the Arabian Sea.
+Kerala is known as, Gods Own Country, for its breath-taking beauty, and the city of Kochi lies on the South West Coast overlooking the Arabian Sea.
 For centuries Kochi has been a gathering place for merchants and tourists from various nations and people who have been here from Arabs to the Portuguese and British have all left their legacy and cultural imprints behind.

 Kochi Tourism – Images of Best Places to Visit in Kochi

-Today Kochi has emerged as one of the must destinations places to visit in Kerala and the cultural and historical significance of Kochi offers variety of experiences in and around the Tourist Places to visit in Kochi.
+Today Kochi has emerged as one of the must destinations places to visit in Kerala and the cultural and historical significance of Kochi offers a variety of experiences in and around the Tourist Places to visit in Kochi.

-Here are must visit tourist places in Kochi that you should not miss on a visit to Kerala if you are planning to enjoy Kochi Tourism.
+Here are must-visit tourist places in Kochi that you should not miss on a visit to Kerala if you are planning to enjoy Kochi Tourism.

 1. Fort Kochi